-Again, for Zelle Chase, Zelle BOA, and even Wells Fargo Zelle services, you won’t have to download the Zelle app itself.
-You simply have to log into your normal banking app and initiate a Zelle transfer through your normal banking app.
+Again, for Zelle Chase, Zelle Bank of America, and even Wells Fargo Zelle services, you won’t have to download the Zelle app itself.
+You simply have to log into your normal banking app that is in the zelle participating list and initiate a Zelle transfer through your normal banking app.

 How Does Zelle Work?